-Humidity is often ignored as a crucial component of indoor comfort and air quality.
-Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
+Humidity is an oft-ignored component of indoor comfort and air quality.
+Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
 During the course of the winter, your furnace often removes moisture from the air during the heating process; this may make the air inside your home feel very dry.
-Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.
+Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

 Dry air can greatly diminish your comfort and your home.
 When the air in your home is too dry, you can experience irritation of the skin, eyes, nose, and mouth.
-Dry air may also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
+Dry air can also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
 If you or your family members have to deal with allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity can also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
+Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Low humidity may also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
 Furthermore, very low humidity can lower the efficiency of your home’s heating system.
-Air that has more moisture can hold more heat, which means it will feel warmer.
-Therefore, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.
+Air that contains more moisture can hold more heat, which means it will feel warmer.
+Thus, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
-The ideal humidity range for your home and your health is 35-50%.
-Although you can implement single-room humidifiers to raise the humidity in specified areas of your home, this tactic is not efficient.
-Instead, think about adding a whole-home humidifier to your HVAC system.
+The best humidity range for your home and your health is 35-50%.
+Although you can implement single-room humidifiers to boost the humidity in specified areas of your home, this tactic is not efficient.
+Instead, consider adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be joined with your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you desire without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier will need can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be done by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.